Homemade Baby Food Carrots

 Notes

-I recommend making a large batch and freezing some for later.
-Drop 2 tablespoon portions into the wells of these silicone ice cube trays (which are my absolute favorite because they have a hard rim, making it easy to transport them from the counter to the freezer)!
+I recommend making a large batch of carrot puree and freezing it in individual portions.
+Measure 2 tablespoon portions into the wells of these silicone ice cube trays (which are my absolute favorite because they have a hard rim, making it easy to transport them from the counter to the freezer)!

 Then let the baby food freeze, pop the cubes out and store in an airtight container or ziplock bag in the freezer.

-Simply warm frozen cubes in the microwave for about 60 seconds on high.
+Warm frozen cubes in the microwave for about 60 seconds on high.
 Stir and test the temperature to be sure it isn’t too warm, then feed your baby.
+Or, gently warm the baby food carrots on the stovetop.

 Nutrition